 The key to this is getting visual content, which could involve anything from videos of your products in use to screenshots of your hilarious emails.
 You should make an effort to inspire it: what can you do to make your products and content worth highlighting visually?

 If your products look great or do interesting things, that’ll really help with brand virality.
 But if you want an edge, find ways to make all your brand materials notable somehow.

 Throw interesting little nuances into your content — any jokes or funny doodles that spring to mind, for instance.
 These things show personality, so people will naturally want to take photos.

 Aim to surprise people too.
 Everyone expects to find silly quips in social media posts (brands like Wendy’s have entire teams dedicated to being sassy on Twitter), but they don’t expect them in business documents.

-You don’t need to create “wacky” designs: your helpdesk messages can still be heavily formulaic, and your average invoice can still resemble this template for Microsoft Word.
+You don’t need to create “wacky” designs: your helpdesk messages can still be heavily formulaic, and your average invoice can still resemble this template for Microsoft Word (you can find more free templates here).
 Just find somewhere to add in a dash of flair, and make it worth sharing.
 It’s a small thing, but it has a lot of potential.